Cognitive State Inference from VR Motion via Motion Foundation Model: Method

 \subsection{Implementation and Reproducibility}

-Experiments were conducted on Ubuntu 24.04.3LTS with Python 3.8.20 and PyTorch 2.4.1.
-Training and evaluation ran on a Lenovo Legion laptop with an \textbf{RTX 3080 16\,GB} GPU; video slicing and annotation were performed on a Lenovo Yoga laptop with Intel i7-13700H CPU.
-The collected dataset, Unity application, and the full modeling code will be released publicly upon acceptance.
+Experiments were conducted on Ubuntu 24.04.3 LTS.
+Model training and evaluation were implemented in Python 3.8.20 and PyTorch 2.4.1~\cite{paszke2019pytorch} on a workstation equipped with an NVIDIA RTX 3080 GPU.
+Our dataset and modeling framework will be made publicly available to support future research.